camerongreen/alq/README.md

     docker exec -ti docker_web2_1 bash -c "ADMIN=admin ADMIN_EMAIL=alq@camerongreen.org ../alq/scripts/create_site.sh"

-To population an existing ALQ database into the mysql container, copy your gzipped sql file into the sql directory as outlined in web volumes in the docker-compose.yml:
+One you get a backup of an existing ALQ database into the mysql container, copy your gzipped sql file into the sql directory as outlined in web volumes in the docker-compose.yml:

     docker exec -ti docker_web2_1 bash -c "ADMIN_EMAIL=alq@camerongreen.org ../alq/scripts/import_prod_db.sh"